 Reflect and Adjust

 You already know that the best way to handle mis-hires is by preventing them in the first place.
-Though it can be difficult to avoid them, each bad hire provides an opportunity to identify what went wrong in your hiring process.
-Li says, “I often see mis-hires where expectations were not made clear in the hiring process.
-I encourage HR leaders to train managers on how to effectively select candidates, explain expectations, and put together a comprehensive onboarding plan for their first few months on the job.”
+Though it can be difficult to avoid them, each bad hire provides an opportunity to identify what went wrong in the hiring process.
+Li says, “I often see mis-hires where expectations were not made clear initially.
+I encourage HR leaders to train managers on how to effectively select candidates, set expectations, and provide a comprehensive onboarding plan for the first few months on the job.”

-It’s never easy to predict how a new hire will fit in, but with an increasing focus of recruiting teams on efficiency, it’s essential that companies measure and reflect on their hiring decisions in order to improve them.
-This guide addresses common approaches, challenges, and benefits of measuring quality of hire.
+It’s never easy to predict quality of hire during the recruiting process, but it’s essential that companies measure and reflect on their hiring decisions in order to improve them.

 Rachel Bolsu is a Content Marketing Specialist at Namely, the all-in-one HR, payroll, and benefits platform built for today’s employees.
 Connect with Rachel and the Namely team on Twitter, Facebook, and LinkedIn.